 The best way to practise laughter yoga is in a group, as eye contact can make laughter come much more naturally.

-If you’d like to give laughter yoga a go, why not sign up to a virtual session on Rest Less Events?
+If you’d like to give laughter yoga a go, why not sign up for a virtual session on Rest Less Events?

 Final thoughts…

-By exploring the health benefits of humour and laughing – such as a boosted immune system, improved memory, and better quality sleep – it’s understandable why the phrase, ‘laughter is the best medicine’, has become so popular.
-And, often, even the anticipation of laughter can have a positive impact on your mood.
+Considering the many health benefits of humour and laughing, it’s understandable why the phrase, ‘laughter is the best medicine’, has become so popular.

-If you feel short on reasons to crack a smile right now, why not have a read of our article; 20 happy facts to make your day a little better on the healthy mind section of our website?
-You may also like to join the Feel Good Club on Rest Less Events.
-This group offers a creative space to share and hear feel-good stories.
+If you feel short of reasons to crack a smile right now, check out our article: 20 happy facts to make your day a little better.
+You could also join the Feel Good Club on Rest Less Events, which offers a creative space to share and hear feel-good stories.

 Do you agree that laughter is the best medicine?
 What made you laugh today?
 We’d love to hear from you in the comments below!